Azure/azure-init/doc/kvp.md

 ## Implementation Notes

+### Locking and Size Policy

-The `libazureinit-kvp` store acquires both `flock` and open-file-description `fcntl` locks, in that order.
-Its safe policy enforces the conservative byte budgets above.
-Its full-width policy allows the physical field sizes, including fields without a terminator; the reader accepts a full-width UTF-8 field in that case.
-Full-width writes are not guaranteed to survive host transport.
+- The `libazureinit-kvp` store acquires `flock` and open-file-description `fcntl` locks, in that order.
+- Safe writes enforce the conservative byte budgets above.
+- Full-width writes allow the physical field sizes, including fields without a terminator.
+The reader accepts full-width UTF-8 in that case, but such writes are not guaranteed to survive host transport.

+### Record Updates

-Appending retains duplicates without a record-count cap.
-Inserting updates a key and collapses its duplicates; inserting new keys and replacing the pool enforce a limit of 1,024 distinct keys.
-That limit is a library policy, not an extra field or universal constraint of the KVP format.
-Map-style reads use the last stored value, while physical reads retain every record.
+- Appending retains duplicates without a record-count cap.
+- Inserting updates a key and collapses its duplicates.
+- Inserting new keys and replacing the pool enforce a limit of 1,024 distinct keys.
+This is a library policy, not a universal KVP format constraint.
+- Map-style reads use the last stored value; physical reads retain every record.
+- Deletion may swap a record with the file's tail, changing record order.

+### Cleanup and Read Errors

-Deletion may swap a record with the file's tail, changing order.
-Stale-data cleanup is explicit and compares modification time with system boot time under the write lock.
-Invalid framing or invalid UTF-8 content fails a read; padding after a NUL is ignored rather than interpreted as text.
+- Stale-data cleanup is explicit and compares modification time with system boot time under the write lock.
+- Invalid framing or invalid UTF-8 content fails a read.
+- Padding after a NUL is ignored rather than interpreted as text.

 The [diagnostics contract](diagnostics.md) defines telemetry carried in KVP records.
 Rust API usage is covered by the crate's generated documentation.

 ## References